sonic-net/SONiC/doc/hld_template.md

 ### Warmboot and Fastboot Design Impact
 Mention whether this feature/enhancement has got any requirements/dependencies/impact w.r.t. warmboot and fastboot.
 Ensure that existing warmboot/fastboot feature is not affected due to this design and explain the same.

+### Warmboot and Fastboot Performance Impact
+This sub-section must cover the impact of the functionality on warmboot and fastboot performance, that is control plane and data plane downtime.
+As part of the analysis cover the flowing:

+- Does this feature add any stalls/sleeps/IO operations to the boot critical chain?
+Does it change when this feature is disabled/unused?
+- Does this feature add any additional CPU heavy processing (e.g. rendering Jinja templates) in the boot path (process, library or utility used during boot up)?
+Does it change when this feature is disabled/unused?
+- Can the feature (service or docker) be delayed?
+- If, by the nature of the feature, additional CPU/IO costs can't be avoided, what are the possible optimizations and what is the expected boot time degradation?

 ### Memory Consumption
 This sub-section covers the memory consumption analysis for the new feature: no memory consumption is expected when the feature is disabled via compilation and no growing memory consumption while feature is disabled by configuration.
 ### Restrictions/Limitations